sanoelle/ecommerce-website/jewelry/necklaces/necklace-1.md

 ---
 layout: products
 type: earrings
-title: Jane's Pearls
+title: Seastones
 price: $50
-image: jewelry/earrings/sample-image.jpg
+image: jewelry/necklaces/necklace-1.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+This necklace is decorated in real pieces of sea-glass collected off of our Canadian coastlines.
+With subtle colour, this necklace can be worn to add a subtle statement to an everyday or formal outfit.